Horseshoe Tavern: International artists

+Canadian artists

 Media appearances

-Two Stompin' Tom Connors concert films, This Is Stompin' Tom (1972) and Across This Land with Stompin' Tom (1973) were shot at the Horseshoe.
-In 1978, the tavern was the setting for Colin Brunton's punk rock documentary The Last Pogo, featuring The Scenics, The Cardboard Brains, The Secrets, The Mods, The Ugly, The Viletones, and Teenage Head.
+Two Stompin' Tom Connors concert films, This Is Stompin' Tom (1972) and Across This Land with Stompin' Tom (1973) were shot at the Horseshoe, along with his 1971 album Live At The Horseshoe.
+The Live album includes an original tribute to the venue written by Connors, the "Horseshoe Hotel Song".
+In 1978, the tavern was the setting for Colin Brunton's punk rock documentary The Last Pogo, featuring the Scenics, the Cardboard Brains, The Secrets, the Mods, the Ugly, the Viletones, and Teenage Head.
 An archival photo montage of the Horseshoe Tavern's history was also featured in Brunton's 2013 feature film, The Last Pogo Jumps Again.

 The Horseshoe was featured on Live on MTV in September 1997, when the Rolling Stones began their Bridges To Babylon Tour there with a 75-minute show.
-In 1998, the club was acknowledged in the Tragically Hip song "Bobcaygeon."
+In 1998, the club's checkerboard floors were referenced in the Tragically Hip song "Bobcaygeon".
 In 2000, it hosted the Humble & Fred "Gift of Christmas" broadcast.
 In 2006, a live recording of "Red Flag" by Billy Talent from a performance at the tavern was released on the "Red Flag" CD single.
-In 2020, Kathleen Edwards referenced the Horseshoe in her song "Glenfern."
+In 2020, Kathleen Edwards referenced the Horseshoe in her song "Glenfern".